Dems’ presidential field takes spotlight in South Carolina

 Massachusetts Sen. Elizabeth Warren, meanwhile, made her usual detailed policy pitch.
 Sen. Kamala Harris of California, one of two major black candidates, called attention to civil rights heroes in a state where black voters typically make up a majority of Democratic primary electorates.
 And lesser known candidates tried to capitalize on the spotlight, with the likes of entrepreneur Andrew Yang getting a boisterous welcome despite barely registering in national polls.

 The fish fry is a highlight of a big political weekend in South Carolina.
 Candidates also attended the state party’s annual fundraising gala Friday evening ahead of the Clyburn party.
-The state party convention and a Planned Parenthood forum on abortion rights follow on Saturday.
+The state party convention and a Planned Parenthood forum on abortion rights follows Saturday.

 For South Carolina Democrats, it’s the culmination of several decades of work raising the state’s profile to compete with the attention afforded to Iowa and New Hampshire, the two states that for decades have led off presidential voting.